EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 - code that follows the conventions in old code
 - code that respects [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
 - good enough unit and regression testing (see below)
-- all checks green for static code analysis and automatic tests
+- all required checks green

 ## Expected Level of Testing